SSWConsulting/SSW.Rules.Content/rules/interfaces-abstract-classes/rule.md

 rectangle.area(); // 50
 ```

 The role of the interface is to reduce coupling.
-For example, if you need to change how area is calculated for a rectangle but not for a circle, you can do so without affecting how the circle behaves.
+For example, if you need to change how the area is calculated for a rectangle but not for a circle, you can do so without affecting how the circle behaves.
 It also improves scalability.
-Every time a new shape is added, there is already a set of well-defined methods making it easier to add the new class.​
+Every time a new shape is added, there is already a set of well-defined methods, making it easier to add the new class.​

 Interfaces are contracts that dictate what a class can do without specifying how it does it.
 They are crucial in defining behavior and ensuring consistency across different implementations.

-### What is an Abstract Classes?
+### What is an Abstract Class?

 An abstract class is a class that cannot be instantiated and serves as a blueprint for creating derived classes.
-It's similar to an interface but also allows you to provide fully implemented methods, not just method declarations.​
+It's similar to an interface but allows you to provide fully implemented methods, not just method declarations.​

-Imagine we have various payment methods, such as bank transfer and credit card payment. ​
+Imagine various payment methods, such as bank transfer and credit card payment. ​

 We can define an abstract class called Payment: